-The Lamp indicator light and Temperature warning light will light up if the lamp becomes too hot.
+The LAMP indicator light and TEMPerature indicator light will light up if the lamp becomes too hot.
 Turn the power off and let the projector cool for 45 minutes.
-If the Lamp or Temp indicator still lights up after turning the power back on, please contact your dealer.
-See "Indicators" on page 61 for details.
+If the LAMP or TEMP indicator still lights up after turning the power back on, please contact your dealer.
+See "Indicators" on page 56 for details.